Fast Draw (game show): Bonus round

 In the bonus round, the celebrity had 30 seconds to communicate a "potluck" subject to the contestant (who was not told the category of the subject).
 The contestant could yell out as many guesses as he or she wanted without having to buzz in or explain it, and if the subject was successfully guessed, he/she was awarded a 13" color television set.

-Episode status

-The series is presumed to be lost, as is the case with many game show series from the late 1950s through the early 1980s.
-Only one episode is known to exist, with guest stars Anita Gillette and Robert Alda.